 The Mexican Federal Law to Prevent and Identify Operations with Resources from Illegal Sources (Ley Federal para la Prevención e Identificación de Operaciones con Recursos de Procedencia Ilícita) was published in the Mexican Official Gazette on October 17, 2012, and became effective on July 17, 2013.
 The purpose of this law is to prevent and detect operations carried out with funds obtained from illicit activities and prohibiting payments using cash for certain types of activities above certain amounts.
 Under this law, persons carrying out activities that are deemed as "vulnerable" are required to identify their clients and counterparties in such activities, to keep a detailed file in connection therewith, and under certain circumstances to report those activities to the Mexican Authorities.
 Most of the activities are deemed as "vulnerable" only when they exceed certain thresholds set forth in the law or regulations, and reporting of such activities is generally subject to higher thresholds.
-Examples of such regulated activities are: granting of loans, granting credit facilities and guarantees, leasing real estate properties and receive donations, among others.
+Certain activities are considered "vulnerable" per se, regardless of the total amount of the transaction; examples of such regulated activities are: granting of loans, granting credit facilities and guarantees, leasing real estate properties and receive donations, among others.

 Failure to comply with this law may result in monetary and criminal sanctions.
 We believe we are currently in compliance in all material respects with this law and we do not believe it will have a material adverse effect on our business operations.

 Tax Regulations and Taxation

 According to the tax laws in force, the company is obliged to assess and pay several taxes, mainly the Income Tax ("ISR") and the Value Added Tax ("IVA").
-Likewise, it is obliged to withhold and pay taxes (ISR and/or IVA) with respect to paid salaries, fees, freights and leases.
+Likewise, it is obliged to withhold and pay taxes (ISR and/or IVA) with respect to salaries, fees, freights, leases and certain foreign payments.

 ISR.
-The ISR is calculated at a rate of 30% on the tax income obtained from subtracting the authorized deductions and tax previous fiscal years' tax loss carryforwards from the taxable income for the 2015 to 2018 tax years.
+The ISR is calculated at a rate of 30% on the tax income obtained from subtracting the authorized deductions and tax previous fiscal years' tax loss carryforwards from the taxable income.

 IVA.
-The main products sold by the company are subject to IVA at a 0% rate.
+The main activities generated by the group's entities are subject to IVA at a 0% rate.
 On a monthly basis, the company has to report payable or refundable IVA; which is calculated by deducting the IVA paid for the purchase of goods and services from the IVA generated as a result the sale of goods and services, given that the paid services and certain purchases are subject to a 16% rate.
 The balance is recovered monthly through a filing made before the Tax Administration Office of the Ministry of Finance and Public Credit.